-People often look puzzled as to why I think it important to choose the right real estate agent to work with.
-Well, the above "Read first!" section comes largely from my clients' and my own experiences working with real estate agents and mortgage brokers who are really not experienced or prepared to serve Canadian expatriates and returning Canadian citizens.
+People often look puzzled about why I think it important to choose the right real estate agent to work with.
+Well, the above "Read first!" section comes largely from my clients and my own experiences working with real estate agents and mortgage brokers who have no experience and are not prepared to serve Canadian expatriates and returning Canadian citizens.

 The following list of real estate agents are all carefully vetted and chosen as ones who will serve you well:

 Serving the Greater Victoria Area, Catherine comes to real estate from a lifestyle perspective.
 Her career before real estate was as a French Chef which set the foundation for understanding that clients are seeking to create a lifestyle, not just buy a property.
 Catherine loves helping clients find the perfect area, neighbourhood, and specific house or condo.
 Being more worldly also helps her understand a wide range of client backgrounds and perspectives, making interactions with her delightful because she "gets" her clients.